streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Dependencies - initial setup

 - install necessary software ([Android Studio](https://developer.android.com/studio) and [git](https://git-scm.com/downloads))
-- create GitHub account if needed
+- create a GitHub [account](https://github.com/signup) if needed
-- visit [https://github.com/streetcomplete/StreetComplete](https://github.com/streetcomplete/StreetComplete) and press "fork" button on top right
+- visit [https://github.com/streetcomplete/StreetComplete](https://github.com/streetcomplete/StreetComplete) and press the "fork" button on the top right
 	+ this creates a copy of StreetComplete repository that you control and can prepare code there
 - clone your fork of a StreetComplete repository
 - open StreetComplete in Android Studio